Lissy93/dashy/README.md

 > For full authentication documentation, see: [**Authentication**](./docs/authentication.md)

-Dashy now has full support for secure single-sign-on using [Keycloak](https://www.keycloak.org/)!
-This provides secure, easy single-sign on.
-See [setup docs](/docs/authentication.md#keycloak) for a full usage guide
+Dashy has full support for secure single-sign-on using [Keycloak](https://www.keycloak.org/) for secure, easy authentication, see [setup docs](/docs/authentication.md#keycloak) for a full usage guide

 There is also a simple login feature for basic access control, which doesn't require any additional setup.
-To enable this feature, add an `auth` attribute under `appConfig`, containing an array of `users`, each with a username, SHA-256 hashed password and optional user type.
+To enable this feature, just add an `auth` attribute under `appConfig`, containing an array of `users`, each with a username, SHA-256 hashed password and optional user type.

 ```yaml
 appConfig: